 2. Pathology Collector Tasks, And Duties

-The general duties of a Pathology Collector include:
+The general duties of a Pathology Collector include the following:

 Record patients' details, including their name, age, weight, blood type, and contact details